stewk033/mario-kart-randomizer/README.md

 # Mario Kart Randomizer

-This application gives the user the ability to...
+This application adds a new challenge to the classic Mario Kart game.
+Different categories can be selected or assigned randomly that tells the player which driver, kart, accessories, and race courses to pick.
+This can be useful for either one or two players.
+In the event both players select the same driver, a rock/paper/scissors scenario takes place to determine the winner.

 ## User Story

-AS AN
-I WANT
-SO THAT
+AS A gamer looking for a challenging Mario Kart experience I WANT an app that allows me to be randomly assigned game specifications SO THAT my skills will be tested and improved within the game

 ## Acceptance Criteria